-The University of Arizona College of Veterinary Medicine (Arizona CVM) will be the leader of innovation and excellence in the future of our profession.
+The University of Arizona College of Veterinary Medicine (U of A CVM) will be the leader of innovation and excellence in the future of our profession.
 With a focus on advancing animal and human health, our student-centered program will develop career-ready veterinarians who live healthy, meaningful lives and serve communities and the animals they treat.